tm-a-t/TGPy/README.md

    > python -m app
    ```

-5. For the first time, you'll need to log in with a confirmation code from Telegram
+5. For the first time, you'll need to log in with a confirmation code from Telegram.

+Send `ping()` to any chat to check if TGPy is running.

 # Credits